sohviluukkonen/BalanceSplit/README.md

 ### Splitting a dataset

-OptiSplit also provides a wrapper function `split_dataset` which creates splits for data in a `.csv` file or `pd.DataFrame`, to compute some metrics (balance and chemical dissimilarity score) and appends the generated splits to the data.
+BalanceSplit also provides a wrapper function `split_dataset` which creates splits for data in a `.csv` file or `pd.DataFrame`, to compute some metrics (balance and chemical dissimilarity score) and appends the generated splits to the data.

 ```
-from optisplit.data import split_dataset
+from balancesplit.data import split_dataset

-data_with_splits = split_dataset(data_path="optisplit/test_data.csv", splitter=OptiSplit(sizes=[0.8, 0.1, 0.1]))
+data_with_splits = split_dataset(data_path="balancesplit/test_data.csv", splitter=BalanceSplit(sizes=[0.8, 0.1, 0.1]))
 data_with_splits
 ```
 ![Alt text](figures/df_split.png)

-and optisplit.log file is created in which some splits statistics are saved:
+and balancesplit.log file is created in which some splits statistics are saved:
 ![Alt text](figures/log.png)

-### Additional OptiSplit attributes
+### Additional BalanceSplit attributes

 Multiple splits
 - `n_repeats` (int, *default=1*): multiple splits can be created at once (only works with some of the clustering methods)